hbkworld/streaming-spec/complex_types.md

 ## Histogram {#Histogram}

-This is an example of such a complex value type.
+This is an example of such a compound value type.
 It is used for statistics.

 ~~~~ {.javascript}
 {